RallyTechServices/utils-ancestor-pi-app-filter/README.md

 * add an app setting that controls if ancestor filtering is enabled
 * If the setting is enabled
-   * search the app for a container with the id of `Utils.AncestorPiAppFilter.RENDER_AREA_ID` and add a portfolio type and item picker.
+   * search the app for a container with the id of `Utils.AncestorPiAppFilter.RENDER_AREA_ID` (or a specified id) and add a portfolio type picker, a portfolio item picker and a project scoping control.
    * listen for events from any apps using this plugin as a publisher
    * if a publisher is detected, the local portfolio type and picker will be hidden and filter values from the publisher used instead.